Rhoban/Projekt/README.md

 ![Projekt](projekt.png)

-Projekt is a tool based on Cura that allow you to slice STL parts into SVG for laser machines, with cutting and engraving.
+Projekt is a tool based on Cura that allow you to slice STL parts into DXF for laser machines, with cutting and engraving.

 ## Getting it